-Anyone that knows me knows that I'm a little bit of a research freak.
-When it comes to health I have taken a very in-depth role over the last couple years in trying to learn the what's and why's for the food, supplements, and skin care products that I use because those are the things that are ingested and absorbed into my body.
+Anyone that knows me knows that I research EVERYTHING.
+Over the last couple years it has become very important to me to try to learn the what's and why's for the food, supplements, and skin care products that I use because those are the things that are ingested and absorbed into my body.

 When I became pregnant, this became even more important to me and I threw myself into learning everything I could about pregnancy, birth, and newborns.
 Some people only like to know information on a "need to know basis" (and I totally respect that), but I'm the kind of person that feels LESS stressed when I have MORE information, so you could say I've been busy!

-Also, some of the links below are to Amazon and making a purchase using my affiliate links supports BarbellsAndBaking (at no additional cost to you) and helps me to be able to keep this blog up and running, so thank you for your support!
+Also, some of the links below are to Amazon and making a purchase using my affiliate links supports Healthy Mama Space (at no additional cost to you) and helps me to be able to keep this blog up and running, so thank you for your support!

 How to Conceive Naturally: And Have a Healthy Pregnancy after 30 - by Christa Orecchio, Willow Buckley - don't worry about the "after 30" part if that doesn't apply to you.
 This book is a must read for anyone that is trying to get pregnant or currently pregnant.
 It guides you through the the different stages (pre-conception, all trimesters, and postpartum) with a huge amount of research, insight, and recommendations for having a healthy and holistic pregnancy.
 It also offers holistic prevention and solutions for pregnancy related issues such as constipation, hemorrhoids, headaches, gestational diabetes, nausea, sleepless nights, etc.